retroelec/T-HMI-C64/README.md

 ### Battery

 You can also operate your board with a battery.
-The T-HMI development board allows you to switch on the board by pressing the On/Off switch (next to the SD card slot).
+The T-HMI and Waveshare development boards allow you to switch on the board by pressing the On/Off switch (next to the SD card slot).
 However, it does not appear to be possible to turn the board off with this switch.
 Therefore, the Android app allows the board to be switched off by pressing the Off switch in the top right-hand corner.

 ### Lilygo T-HMI development board